 Born in 1986 in Potchefstroom, South Africa.
 Lives in Cape Town, South Africa

-Aware that he belonged to the first South African generation not plagued by war, Jansen van Staden turned his attention to the fatal mix of tradition and trauma in his homeland.
+Aware that he belonged to one of the first South African generations that grew up during post-Apartheid, Jansen van Staden turned his attention to questioning tradition and trauma in his homeland.

-When he was 25 years old, his father died, and he found a letter in his estate addressed to a therapist.
-In this letter, his father spoke of his desire to kill and of his experiences of war at the age of seventeen; experiences that followed him throughout his life, but that he at the same time had kept hidden from his family.
-Where had the lack of empathy stemmed from?
-Had his father been shaped this way?
-And what sorts of psychological deformities must his father's parents have possessed to raise their son to be a hot-blooded killer?
+When he was 25 years old, his father died in a microlight accident.
+He found a letter in his father’s estate addressed to a therapist.
+In this letter, his father spoke of his experiences of war at the age of seventeen in the South African Border War and the subsequent associations to killing; experiences that followed him throughout his life, but that he at the same time had kept hidden from his family.

 This set out a journey for Jansen van Staden to trace the history and memories that he had of his father through his archives, road trips to his father’s family and to Kenya where his father’s accident took place.
 With the sensor that he retrieved from his father’s camera that survived the accident, he now relooks the entanglement of the ideologies of apartheid, war and violence as an intergenerational trauma; a complicated trauma that he inherited.
 This research, retracing and re-enactment deals with the acceptance and rejection of memory and love.